airspot-dev/krules/README.md

 # krules-controllers

-This repo include rulesets in krules-system namespace
+This repo includes rulesets in krules-system namespace